ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 ~~~

 where `pk` is the HPKE public key encoded by the collector's HPKE key
 configuration and `output_share` is its serialized output share.
+This
+encryption prevents the leader from learning the actual result, as
+it only has its own share and not the helper's share, which is encrypted
+for the collector.

 It responds with the following message: